Darkxell/PMDMMO/doc/dungeon engine.md

 # Event listening

 Objects from the entire project may implement the *DungeonEventListener* interface.
-If so and if implemented properly, these Objects will have a method called after an Event is processed.
+If so and if implemented properly, these Objects will have a method called after and before an Event is processed.
 This allows for a multitude of complex mechanics.
 For now, only Abilities and Status Conditions implement this Interface, but more will be added if necessary.
+While in the *preProcess()* method, an event may be destroyed to prevent it from being processed by using its *consume()* method.

 Events can also have **flags**.
 These should have no impact on the behavior but should help comunication between other objects that manipulate Events (for example, to avoid